OSGeoLabBp/tutorials/english/data_processing/3dtr.rst

 .. note:: *Development tipps*:

-    Add scale difference calculation (the average ratio of the point distances from the weight points).
+    Add scale difference calculation (the average ratio of the point distances from the weight points in the two reference systems).